 Convert HTML String to Excel

-2. Save the result as an Excel file.
+Workbookwith the stream. - Save the workbook as an Excel file.

-The following code sample shows how to export an HTML string into an Excel worksheet:
+The following example shows how to export an HTML string to an Excel worksheet:

 Convert HTML String to Excel using Python.